Synthetixio/SIPs/SIPS/sip-77.md

 - Inherit the `Pausable.sol` contract and add modifier `notPaused` to `stake()`
 - Revert the `notifyRewardAmount` transaction if the computer reward rate would pay out more than the balance of the contract over the reward period.
-- Change the require in `setRewardsDuration` to use AND instead of OR
+- Change the `require` in `setRewardsDuration` to only check the period has finished

 ### Test Cases